Blazzzeee/job_suite/README.md

 ---

 # Scheduler
+Implemeted via JobQueue
+Note this is only an in memory represntation and does not provide data to user in any form , it is only used for faster access to Scheduler API

 The task scheduler is responsible for every operation that involves any form of queue interaction , such as incoming job , job dispatch etc